What is the best paid traffic for casino affiliates?

 Foundational concepts: What paid traffic means for affiliates

 Paid traffic for affiliates refers to any acquisition source where media spend is used to drive clicks, leads, or conversions attributed to an affiliate relationship.
-Common buying models include CPC (cost per click), CPM (cost per mille/impressions) and CPA (cost per action), each with different risk profiles for affiliates and publishers.
+Common buying models include CPC (cost per click), CPM (cost per mille/impressions), and CPA (cost per action), each with a different balance of risk between the affiliate, publisher, and offer owner.

-Key metrics affiliates must monitor are CPA, conversion rate (CVR), click-through rate (CTR) and return measures that consider LTV versus acquisition cost.
-ROAS can be useful but should be interpreted with lifetime value and holdback windows in mind.
+Key metrics affiliates must monitor are CPA, conversion rate (CVR), click-through rate (CTR), and return measures that consider LTV versus acquisition cost.
+ROAS can be useful, but it should be interpreted with lifetime value, delayed conversion behavior, and holdback windows in mind.

-Accurate tracking and attribution — via server-to-server postbacks, tracking links and UTM conventions — are essential to reconcile media spend with affiliate remuneration.
-Affiliates must also account for regulatory restrictions and platform advertising policies, which shape which creatives, targeting and channel tactics are permissible.
+Accurate tracking and attribution — via server-to-server postbacks, tracking links, and UTM conventions — are essential to reconcile media spend with affiliate remuneration.
+Affiliates must also account for regulatory restrictions and platform advertising policies, which shape which creatives, targeting options, landing pages, and channel tactics are permissible.

 Paid channels overview and when to use each

 Different paid channels serve distinct roles in an affiliate media plan.
 Matching channel strengths to funnel stage and risk tolerance helps manage cost and conversion quality.
-Primary channels and strategic use-cases should always be assessed within the limits of platform policies and regulations.
+Primary channels and strategic use cases should always be assessed within the limits of platform policies, partner rules, and applicable regulations.

 - Search advertising (intent-driven acquisition)